 SECTION ONE: For employees hired on or before 12/31/2018 who meet the Rule of Seventy:

 A. RULE OF SEVENTY

-1) The person’s combined age and years of regular employment must total seventy.
+1) The person’s combined age and years of regular employment must total seventy; and

 2) The person must be at least fifty-five.

-In calculating the Rule of Seventy, the library will use the person’s actual hire date as a regular employee.
-Employment as a Page or Temporary Employee is not considered regular employment.
+In calculating the Rule of Seventy, Central Arkansas Library System (CALS) will use the person’s actual hire date as a regular employee.
+Employment as a Temporary or Seasonal Employee is not considered regular employment.
 Years of service will be calculated for the total years employed, whether that service is consecutive or non-consecutive.

 B. PTO OPTION

 Accrued PTO hours up to a total of 480 will be paid in a lump sum when the employee retires unless the retiring employee requests that the amount be paid in eighty-hour pay periods.
 The payout of the latter option will be made prior to the beginning of any Frozen Sick Leave payout.
 During the PTO payout, CALS shall continue to pay the retiring employee’s current elections for medical coverage (including any dependents covered by elections) at the current percentage rate of CALS employees.

 Employees hired prior to 12/31/2018 may have accrued unused PTO (up to 2,080 hours) in a balance of hours called Frozen Sick Leave that ceased accruing on 12/31/2018.
 Compensation will be paid for those Frozen Sick Leave hours upon separation if the employee meets the Rule of Seventy.
 The value of the payout for those Frozen Sick Leave hours will be calculated by multiplying the average hourly rate of the employee (average rate defined as the employee’s rate at date of hire plus the employee’s rate at